e6a5/zenta/README.md

 zenta now --simple  # Works with any options
 ```

-**Why?** Some terminals have ANSI escape sequence quirks. zenta auto-detects and adapts for the best experience.
+**Why?** Only macOS Terminal.app has ANSI escape sequence quirks. zenta auto-detects and adapts for the best experience.

 ---